Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 3-5 days

-The island is mostly covered in palm trees and has hot springs, beautiful ‘hidden’ coves, Japanese bunkers, and a volcano.
+The island is mostly covered in palm trees.
+It also has hot springs, beautiful ‘hidden’ coves, Japanese bunkers and a volcano.

 The Best North Sumatra Itinerary

-Those are the main destinations you’ll want to be aware of in north Sumatra, but in what order should you visit them?
+So, now that you’re aware of the main places to visit in north Sumatra, in which order should you visit them?

 The following itineraries are the best routes for backpacking north Sumatra.